ogmacorp/PyAOgmaNeo/docs/hierarchy.rst

 The sparse predictive hierarchy (SPH).
 Can be thought of as the "agent" when used for reinforcement learning.
 This is the main piece of any PyAOgmaNeo project

+.. function:: Hierarchy.__init__(self):

+    Does nothing.

-.. function:: Hierarchy.__init__(self, ioDescs, lds)
+.. function:: Hierarchy.initRandom(self, ioDescs, lds)

     Initialize a hierarchy (random weights) of given structure.

     :param ioDescs: ([IODesc]) list of IODesc's (input-output descriptors, see IODesc).
 Defines the size of each input layer and its type
     :param lds: ([LayerDesc]) A list of filled-out descriptors (LayerDesc objects) describing how all the layers in the hierarchy should look

-.. function:: Hierarchy.__init__(self, name)
+.. function:: Hierarchy.initFromFile(self, name)

     Initialize a hierarchy given a save file.

     :param name: (string) save file name

-.. function:: Hierarchy.__init__(self, buffer)
+.. function:: Hierarchy.initFromBuffer(self, buffer)

     Initialize a hierarchy given a byte buffer.

     :param buffer: ([uint8]) byte buffer to read from

+.. function:: Hierarchy.saveToFile(self, name)

+    Save the hierarchy to a file.

+    :param name: (string) save file name

+.. function:: Hierarchy.serializeToBuffer(self)

+    Serialize the hierarchy (write to byte list)

+    :rtype: ([uint8]) byte buffer

-.. function:: Hierarchy.step(self, inputCs, learnEnabled=True, reward=0.0, mimic=False)
+.. function:: Hierarchy.step(self, inputCIs, learnEnabled=True, reward=0.0, mimic=False)

     Perform a simulation step of the hierarchy.
 This will produce new predictions or actions if those are being used (as specified in the IODesc's)

-    :param inputCs: ([IntBuffer]) list of input integer buffers representing the CSDRs of the dimensions described in the initialization
+    :param inputCIs: ([IntBuffer]) list of input integer buffers representing the CSDRs of the dimensions described in the initialization
     :param learnEnabled: (boolean) whether or not to enable learning (if False, will only perform inference).
 Defaults to True
     :param reward: (float32) reward signal, if action input layers (pyaogmaneo.IODesc type set to typeAction) are present this will be used to update those to maximize reward.
 Defaults to 0.0
     :param mimic: If true, sets the actors (action generators for reinforcement learning) to behave like regular predictors.
 This is useful for imitation learning followed by reinforcement learning

-.. function:: Hierarchy.save(self, name)

-    Save the hierarchy to a file.

-    :param name: (string) save file name

-.. function:: Hierarchy.serialize(self)

-    Serialize the hierarchy (write to byte list)

-    :rtype: ([uint8]) byte buffer

 .. function:: Hierarchy.getNumLayers(self)